We Ranked The 3 Best TVs for Seniors

 3. Neglecting Audio Quality: Failing to prioritize clear and loud audio, which is essential for seniors with hearing difficulties.
 We have our list of the best sounding TVs, which provide vibrant pictures and clear, powerful audio that cater to the needs of seniors or anyone requiring superior sound performance.
 You can also learn how to connect a soundbar to your TV to have more control over the audio output.

-4. Overlooking Size and Placement: Not considering the TV’s size and placement in the living space, leading to discomfort or difficulty in viewing for seniors with mobility issues.
+4. Overlooking Size and Placement: Not considering the TV’s size and placement in the living space can lead to discomfort or difficulty in viewing for seniors with mobility issues.
 Keep in mind that the size of a TV screen is technically measured diagonally, from one corner to the opposite corner.
 So if you’re considering a 65-inch TV for example, know the true 65″ TV dimensions and how its horizontal length is approximately 56.65 inches, while the diagonal measures 65 inches.

 The Best TVs For Seniors Tests Compared